perfanalytics/pose2sim/README.md

 > **_News_: Version 0.5 released:** \
 **Deep change in the folder structure to allow for automatic batch processing!**\
+Incidentally, right/left limb swapping is now handled, which is useful if few cameras are used.\
 To upgrade, type `pip install pose2sim --upgrade`.\
 *N.B.:* As always, I am more than happy to welcome contributors (see [How to contribute](#how-to-contribute)).